Missing Microsoft Windows .dll files

-For example, if you're getting an error similar to "Internet Explorer encountered an error in KERNEL32.DLL at 0137:BFF3191C", search for "kernel32.dll" to make sure a specific document has not been created for your issue.
+For example, if you're getting an error such as "Internet Explorer encountered an error in KERNEL32.DLL at 0137:BFF3191C", search for "kernel32.dll" to find documents related to that file.
 In some situations a .dll file error may be caused by a specific situation.

 Downloading a .dll file

 If you still want to try to download or copy a missing .dll file, unfortunately, Computer Hope does not have a library of downloadable .dll files; however, there are other sites that do offer this service.
 Click here to open an external search for missing .dll files.

 If your computer boots normally and can bypass the .dll errors and still operate Windows, you can continue following the steps below.

 Microsoft Windows XP and above users

 If you're a Microsoft Windows XP or later Microsoft has included some tools that can help resolve .dll file errors; before trying any of the below recommendations you, may want to first try the below suggestions.

 First, try restoring the computer back to an earlier date, this troubleshooting step is a quick and easy recommendation that can resolve lots of problems with Microsoft Windows computers.

 - Click Start